Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Analysis of homophily

 Here the first term inside the brackets is the fraction of edges that go from a particular class $k$ to itself.
 The second term $n_k/n = p(k)$ is the null expected fraction.
 We note that $p(k)$ is the expected fraction if we assume the Erd{\H{o}}s--R{\'e}nyi model.
 Indeed, for this model, all edges have equal probability, and thus the expected fraction of neighbors of class $k$ is proportional to the size of this class.
 However, as mentioned above, the Erd{\H{o}}s--R{\'e}nyi null model has certain disadvantages since it does not take into account node degrees.
-This may lead to incorrect estimates of null probabilities for degree-imbalanced classes, as shown in the example below.
+This may lead to incorrect estimates of null probabilities for degree-imbalanced classes, as shown in the example below.\footnote{For simplicity, in these statements, we use the random graph model with a given expected degree sequence as it allows for simpler illustrations.
+For the configuration model, the error terms can be tracked similarly to the proofs in Sections~\ref{app:adjusted-homophily} and~\ref{app:LI-proof}.}

 \begin{proposition} Assume that we have two classes of size $n/2$.
-Further, assume that the degrees of nodes in the first class are equal to $d$, while nodes in the second class have degrees $l d$ for some $l>1$.
-Then, if edges are added independently of the classes (configuration model), the expected value of $h_{class}$ is
+Further, assume that the expected degrees of nodes in the first class are equal to $d$, while nodes in the second class have expected degrees $l d$ for some $l>1$.
+Then, if edges are added independently of the classes, the expected value of $h_{class}$ is

 Thus, for randomly connected nodes we get $\E h_{class} \to 1/2$ as $l \to \infty$. \end{proposition}

 \begin{proof} We need to compute the expected number of intra-class edges for each class.
 For the first class, we multiply the number of nodes by the degree of each node and by the probability of a particular edge to go to the same class: $ \frac{n}{2} \cdot d \cdot \frac{nd}{n(l+1)d} = \frac{n d}{2 (l+1)} $.
 Normalizing by the sum of the degrees, we get $\frac{1}{(l+1)}$.
 Similarly, for the second class, the normalized number of the intra-class edges is $\frac{l}{(l+1)}$.
 Hence,